Affiliate links on Android Authority may earn us a commission. Learn more.

 Sometimes referred to as hybrid RAID, nested RAID levels combine two or more of the standard RAID levels in order to provide users with the benefits of both.
 RAID 10 is an example of nested RAID levels since it stripes across multiple drives (Raid 0) and mirrors data for easy recovery (RAID 1).
 Another example of nested RAID level includes RAID 50, where data gets striped across any number of drive groups of three drives each, with each group set up as a RAID 5 sub-array.

-Why is RAID not a backup solution?
+Building a NAS?
+RAID is not a backup

 While it’s tempting to believe that the redundancy offered by RAID 1 or RAID 6 is enough to keep your sensitive data safe, it’s a little more complicated than that in the real world.
+Here are some potential problems with it:

-The biggest problem is that RAID requires all of your drives to be kept in one place.
+- Centralization: The biggest problem is that RAID requires all of your drives to be kept in one place.
 This centralization means your data is exposed to a single point of failure.
 If your computer experiences a power surge or similarly catastrophic event, you may lose all drives at once — and not just the ones reserved for parity.
 Without an external backup, you won’t be able to access your files.

-Beyond total hardware failure, RAID also doesn’t protect your data against malicious activity.
+- Viruses: Beyond total hardware failure, RAID also doesn’t protect your data against malicious activity.
 A virus or ransomware attack, for example, could hold your data hostage.
 Human error could also play a factor here — an accidental disk format or file deletion could leave you without any way to recover your data.

-Finally, something could always go wrong when replacing a failed drive.
+- Rebuild errors: Something could always go wrong when replacing a failed drive.
 Rebuilding a RAID array has become pretty straightforward these days, but the process could take several days depending on the total capacity, the number of drives, and the exact configuration involved.
 During this time, you may also not be able to read or write data to the array.

 All in all, a RAID array can provide valuable redundancy against disk failure, but it doesn’t substitute a backup.
 Always follow the 3-2-1 backup philosophy: three copies of your data, stored on two different storage mediums (local disks and cloud storage), with one backup stored off-site.
+You’re best off keeping one copy on a reliable cloud storage service.

 If you use multiple hard drives to create a RAID 0 array, you’ll end up with faster read/write speeds.
 However, the array will not survive if even a single drive fails.
 In other words, you’re gaining speed at the cost of reliability.